-- Results include the impact of our planned acquisition of FirstMerit Corporation. - Results are based on a hypothetical severely adverse economic forecast that was provided to us (and all financial institutions participating in CCAR and DFAST) by the Federal Reserve and the OCC with the specific intention of assessing the strength and resilience of capital in stressed economic and financial market environments.
-Our baseline (expected) economic forecast yields significantly different results. - For purposes of public disclosure and to facilitate comparison across financial institutions, DFA requires adoption of a common approach that assumes we take into account our actual capital actions as of the quarter-end for the first quarter in the planning horizon (i.e., first quarter 2016), and that (1) for remaining quarters, common stock dividends are held constant based on the quarterly average dollar amount of quarterly dividends paid in 2015; (2) payments on any other instrument that is eligible for inclusion in the numerator of a regulatory capital ratio equal to the stated dividend, interest, or principal due on such instrument during the quarter; and (3) an assumption of no redemption or repurchase of any capital instrument that is eligible for inclusion in the numerator of a regulatory capital ratio.
-In the event that a severely adverse economic environment comes to fruition, our capital actions could be different than those assumed for this analysis. - Given the assumptions used specifically for public disclosure as noted above, results contained herein are different than those we provided in connection with our Annual Capital Plan. - The Federal Reserve will publish institution-specific stress testing results.
-While the underlying economic scenario is identical to the one used for this analysis, the Federal Reserve utilizes its own stress testing methodology and models, which are different than ours.
-As such, results published by the Federal Reserve may differ. - Loan portfolios follow regulatory-defined classifications and in some cases are different than how we internally manage and report via SEC filings and other public disclosures.
+Results are based on a hypothetical severely adverse economic forecast that was provided to us (and all financial institutions participating in CCAR and DFAST) by the Federal Reserve and the OCC with the specific intention of assessing the strength and resilience of capital in stressed economic and financial market environments.
+Our baseline (expected) economic forecast yields significantly different results.

+- For purposes of public disclosure and to facilitate comparison across financial institutions, DFA requires adoption of a common approach that assumes we take into account our actual capital actions as of the quarter-end for the first quarter in the planning horizon (i.e., first quarter 2017), and that: (1) for remaining quarters, common stock dividends are held constant based on the quarterly average dollar amount of quarterly dividends paid in 2016; (2) payments on any other instrument that is eligible for inclusion in the numerator of a regulatory capital ratio equal to the stated dividend, interest, or principal due on such instrument during the quarter; and (3) an assumption of no redemption or repurchase of any capital instrument that is eligible for inclusion in the numerator of a regulatory capital ratio.
+In the event that a severely adverse economic environment comes to fruition, our capital actions could be different than those assumed for this analysis. - Given the assumptions used specifically for public disclosure as previously noted, results contained herein are different than those we provided in connection with our Annual Capital Plan. - The FRB will publish institution-specific stress testing results.
+While the underlying economic scenario is identical to the one used for this analysis, the FRB utilizes its own stress testing methodology and models, which are different than ours.
+As such, results published by the FRB may differ. - Loan portfolios follow regulatory-defined classifications and in some cases are different than how we internally manage and report via SEC filings and other public disclosures.